YourMove/Infrastructure/Warehouser.js+php/Readme.md

 * Using "./Warehouser.Client.php"

-You can grab this script from the same place you got your version of Warehouser from.
-It provides a dedicated editor and data set viewer, accessible from any browser.
-Though it is a PHP file, it also contains a clean and responsive JavaScript front-end library.

 This client will enforce the design methodology discussed below in "Designing Your Warehouse", so it is highly recommended to start with.

-To get started, grab the PHP file from the same version folder you got your "Warehouser.php", and save it into the same folder.
-No further configuration is needed (not even setting the WarehouseLocation!), then load it up from your browser.
+To get started, grab the PHP file from [Here]"Warehouser.php", and save it into the same folder as Warehouser.php.
+It is loaded through "http://Example.Site/Warehouser.php?Client".

 * Manually

 One of the advantages of the open file structure of Warehouser is that you can manipulate warehouses directly within your filesystem.
-Please see the Security section below for advice on how to maintain data security.
+Please see the Security section below for advice on how to maintain data security, as well as Warehouse Design.

-# Relax, the hard part is over.
-Using Warehouser is remarkably easy.

 ## Making a request